 Courtney Armstrong is the Director of Government Affairs for First 5 Association.
 Prior to joining the Association, Courtney worked in HIV, hepatitis C and STD policy and advocacy, serving as the Senior Policy Officer at the LA County Department of Public Health's Division of HIV and STD Programs and before that as the Vice President of Policy at San Francisco AIDS Foundation.
 In those roles, she was responsible for directing local and statewide legislative, budget and administrative advocacy work, and aligning the organization with partnership opportunities.
 She also provided leadership and coordination of the California End the Epidemics Coalition, a coalition of organizations and health departments from across the state calling on the Governor and Legislature to end the HIV, viral hepatitis, STD and overdose epidemics.
 She received her Master of Public Health degree with an emphasis on Health Policy from the School of Public Health at the University of California at Berkeley.

 Director of Finance and Operations

 Kristine Dobson is the Director of Finance and Operations for the First 5 Association of California.
-Kristine oversees budget and fiscal processes for the organization and projects.
-Kristine will play an integral role in the organization’s REDI (Race, Equity, Diversity and Inclusion) initiative and other operational goals.
+Kristine oversees operations and fiscal processes for the organization and projects.
+Kristine plays an integral role in the organization’s REDI (Race, Equity, Diversity and Inclusion) initiative and other operational goals.
 Kristine brings expertise, experience and energy across a range of areas including nonprofit operational management, fiscal and grants management, IT, marketing, HR and contracts management.
 She is a collaborative, proactive systems builder and a creative problem solver with a continuous improvement mindset and skillset.
 Kristine has a background in operations executive leadership in technology startup companies and recently completed her law degree and passed the California State Bar Examination.